Here are the esteemed individuals that write for Critically Touched:

 Jeremy Grayson (Jeremy G.) – ADMINISTRATOR

-In writing reviews, I try to make the case that television is more than just an assemblage of weekly plots designed for mere entertainment.
-I want to demonstrate how, when done right, television can act as a mirror which reflects on our society in vivid and unexpected ways.
+I enjoy writing – mainly about television (see my myriad reviews and articles scattered across this site), but also about popular culture in general.
+I’ve long believed that pop-culture can act as a mirror which reflects on our society in vivid and unexpected ways.
 It can make us laugh, it can make us cry – but most importantly, it can make us think.
 It is my hope that this site can explain why.
-Or at the very least, that it can keep me from slowly, painfully cracking under the pressures of actual life.
-Whichever comes first.

 TV show(s) reviewed: Twin Peaks.

 Hello.
 My name is Jay.
 I know who MikeJer is.
 I have spent many an hour on his couch, watching something, and then debating its merits.
 Like MikeJer, technology (I got through a quarter’s worth of VB curriculum in half a quarter) and literature/writing were both options for me coming out of high school, but partially because I’ve never gotten along with a science teacher in my entire life, I took The Dark Path.
 Some years later, Creative Writing and English/Comp.
 Lit double-major B.A. from Columbia University, poetry MFA from the University of Washington, a PhD in the works.